Housing & Community Services

 Older youth and young adults, ages 18-21, who are in the process of or who have aged out of the foster care system can obtain subsidized one-bedroom apartments either on Methodist’s 22-acre campus or in community based sites.

 On Methodist Services’ Main Campus, young adults who are single, pregnant or have an infant when they enter the program, have access to stable housing, effective case management and behavioral health services.
 Residents are encouraged to pursue educational advancement, vocational and life skills training, employment and other means of self-sufficiency.
 Connections to caring family members and mentors are supported.

 Families who have been involved with Philadelphia’s DHS child welfare system and need housing to become stable, receive housing solutions and supportive services.
 Children and their families who are living in shelters, are assisted by case managers to qualify for, identify and retain appropriate housing.
 Child safety and family empowerment are the focus.

 Bridge House Transitional Housing

-Bridge House serves women who come from shelters by providing a safe and supportive home where they may live for up to twelve months while developing self-sufficiency.
-Case managers and mentors assist these women in developing money management and home making skills, provide support for mental health, address issues of safety and physical health, and encourage pursuit of education, vocational training and employment.
-Women are assisted in obtaining permanent housing upon discharge.
+Bridge House serves individuals who come from shelters by providing a safe and supportive home where they may live for up to twelve months, while developing self-sufficiency.
+Case managers and mentors assist residents in developing money management and life skills, accessing mental health supports, addressing issues of safety and physical health, and encouraging pursuit of education, vocational training and employment.
+Staff assists residents to obtain permanent housing upon discharge.